floriandejonckheere/powerampd/README.md

 - MPD's repeat and single modes map onto Poweramp's repeat mode
 - Single mode is currently not supported
 - Poweramp default shuffle/repeat mode can be set in preferences
+- Poweramp provides no API for crossfade options

 Poweramp repeat and single mode mapping is as follows: